 Schools with students completing language courses as part of their Year 12 Western Australian Certificate of Education (WACE) studies can apply for additional funding for each student completing this level of study, as part of their Per Capita grant application.
 To qualify for the WACE bonus, schools must provide evidence of student enrolment to sit the WACE language exam with their application.

-To apply for funding in 2020, community language schools must have achieved Stage 1 - Registration of the PIP delivered by the Australian Institute of Management Western Australia (AIMWA).
+To qualify for funding, community language schools must have achieved Stage 1 - Registration of the Pathways to Improvement Program (PIP) or be working with a PIP Evaluator towards Registration.

-Schools that achieve the Registration stage will qualify for CLS funding for the three (3) years from 2020-2023, subject to maintaining their PIP portfolio documentation over this period.
-The annual application process will require schools to provide updated school information and student enrolment details, all other information is gathered through the PIP evaluation.
+Schools that achieve the Registration stage will qualify for future CLS grants, subject to maintaining their PIP portfolio documentation.
+The annual application process will require schools to provide updated school information, student enrolment details, and a budget.
+All other information is gathered through the PIP.